vl-flask/test-slate/check-plaintext-email.md

 **Email check** returns:
 * Incidents count for **unverified** emails.
 * Incidents count and details for **verified** emails.

 How to construct the request:
 1. Include the API key in the request header.
-2. Specify your hashed email in the request body.
+2. Specify the email in the request body.

 ## Request and response examples